 This article is part of the ongoing Meditation for All challenge.
 Subscribers to the free newsletter receive weekly guidance and a daily practice.

-A lot of people tell me they are having a hard time sitting still and meditating.
+A lot of people tell me they have a hard time sitting still and meditating.
 However, meditation doesn’t have to mean sitting still.
 The context of meditating isn’t about being still.
 It is about being present.
 It is not about having no thoughts.
 It is about being free from your thoughts.

 Meditation helps you shift to a state of awareness and being.
 This doesn’t always have to be sitting still.
 One of the most amazing ways to meditate is through walking.

-Walking Meditation is a very powerful and simple meditation that Buddhists and Hindus throughout Asia and India have been practicing for thousands of years.
+Walking meditation is a very powerful and simple meditation that Buddhists and Hindus throughout Asia and India have been practicing for thousands of years.
 Meditation isn’t only about sitting still; it’s about bringing a meditative quality to your whole life.

 These spiritual practitioners believe that every moment of your life is a meditation.
-They have walking meditation, eating meditation, sleeping meditation, sitting meditation, so that everything they do becomes a meditation.
+They have walking meditation, eating meditation, sleeping meditation, and sitting meditation, so that everything they do becomes a meditation.
 This brings the greatest level of awareness, enlightenment, joy, peace, bliss, and gratitude to every moment of their lives.
 We can all benefit from this practice.

 The most important thing is to be present with every step, fully feeling the heel come down and sensing the ground under your foot as it rolls forward.
-Then, feel your foot as it comes off the ground, the heel rising and lifting into the air.
+Then, feel your foot as it comes off the ground, the toes rising and lifting into the air.

-As your mind wanders into thoughts, gently and without force, effort, resistance, or judgment, bring your attention back to your step.
+As your mind wanders into thoughts — gently and without force, effort, resistance, or judgment — bring your attention back to your step.

 The Meditation for All Challenge takes place in my newsletter, where I share: